 At run time, you'll need to set the APPCPATH environment variable to the client stub JAR, which contains the EJB class files.
 This is the path specified during deployment when you checked the box Return Client JAR.
 By default, the pathname for the returned jar file is the location where the EAR file is stored and the application client name with Client.jar appended as follows: ~/appclientClient.jar.

-parameters passed to the
+The en and US parameters passed to the

-command are the language and country
+runclient command are the language and country

 codes.
 The language and country codes in this example tell the

-application to use the English language (en
+application to use the English language (en) from the

-United States (US
+United States (US).
+See Internationalization

 below for more information on internationalizing and localizing an